TylerSterlingTech/post-install-config/README.md

 <img src="https://i.imgur.com/asmiy2D.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-For the "Equiptment Request" help topic, the SLA plan Sev-D is selected and the priority is set to "Normal".
+For the "Equipment Request" help topic, the SLA plan Sev-D is selected and the priority is set to "Normal".
 </p>
 <br />